 The leader of a radical group that has been a driver of violent clashes with police, Pravy Sektor, declared Friday "the national revolution will continue," according to the Interfax news agency.

 Leonid Slutsky, a Russian lawmaker who chairs the committee in charge of relations with other ex-Soviet nations, told reporters Friday that the agreement serves the interests of the West.

 "We realize where and by whom this agreement has been written.
 It's entirely in the interests of the United States and other powers, who want to split Ukraine from Russia," he said.

-The recent violence added to Ukraine's dire economic troubles.
+Adding to Ukraine's dire economic troubles worse.
 Ratings agency Standard & Poor's downgraded Ukraine's debt rating Friday, saying the country could default without significant political improvements.